SoftwareSystemsLaboratory/PTMTorrent/README.md

 The dataset contains either the partial or entire set of pre-trained machine learning models (PTM) repositories hosted on popular model hubs.

-> Model hubs are, "collections of PTMs and datasets organized by problem domain"
-> (from ICSE paper).

 The list of currently supported model hubs can be found [here](#supported-model-hubs).